Your Horoscope This Week: March 17 To 23

 Pisces Sun & Rising:

 The energy from the new moon in your sign is still going strong this week, Pisces, making it an ideal time to set your new moon intentions (particularly before March 20) if you haven’t yet done so.
 Mars, the Planet of Action, enters your sign on the 22nd and remains there for a six-week stay.
-This makes you one of the cosmic favorites, even if technically ends on the 19 at 11:05 p.m.
-EST this year.
-Mars in Aries will magnetize your desires and thoughts to you, so it’s essential that you surround yourself with high-vibrational people, as you’ll be quite sensitive to their energy.
+This makes you one of the cosmic favourites, even if technically ends on the 20th at 1:05 p.m.
+AEDT this year.
+Mars in Aries will magnetise your desires and thoughts to you, so it’s essential that you surround yourself with high-vibrational people, as you’ll be quite sensitive to their energy.

 The start of the astro new year serves as a financial rebirth or breakthrough for you, Pisces.
 Your sector of money and security is activated by Aries Season, and with Mercury, the Planet of Communication, also in Aries for the next two months, your money making abilities will be through the roof.
 The key is for you to work smarter, rather than harder.
 Spend time this week creating a budget for Q2 and finding creative ways to ensure that you remain disciplined and committed to growing your nest egg.